cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Blueprint Research goals:

-- Evaluate the understanding of the new framework
+- Evaluate the understanding of the new framework.
-- Assess the user experience of the page
+- Assess the user experience of the page.

 ### Blueprint Objectives:

 - Identify difficulties and roadblocks participants experience when using the Blueprint page.
 - Understand what participants are thinking and feeling as they execute tasks / prompts.
-- Assess if the framework delivers a clear understanding of what businesses and individuals can do and why
+- Assess if the framework delivers a clear understanding of what businesses and individuals can do and why.
-- Identify what new information needs to be provided
+- Identify what new information needs to be provided.
-- Align the new redesign and framework to people’s ability and understanding about what’s safe in their county
+- Align the new redesign and framework to people’s ability and understanding about what’s safe in their county.

 ### Blueprint Research methodology:
-- We performed 10 usability testing sessions with members of the public and business owners to uncover problems and points of confusion when reviewing the Blueprint page and assess the understanding of the new framework
+- We performed 10 usability testing sessions with members of the public and business owners to uncover problems and points of confusion when reviewing the Blueprint page and assessing the understanding of the new framework.

 ### Blueprint Recruitment criteria:
 Some of our recruitment criteria were:

-- 5 members of the public
+- 5 members of the public.
-- Individuals with and without kids
+- Individuals with and without kids.
-- 5 business owners in different industries, business sizes,income and counties in CA
+- 5 business owners in different industries, business sizes, various income brackets and counties in California.
 - Age: 18-65+
-- Geography: CA
+- Geography: California.
-- Language: English
+- Language: English.
-- Devices: mobile and desktop
+- Devices: mobile and desktop.

 We used the following tools for recruitment:
 - Usertesting.com